KingsleyAmankwah/SecureAuthSystem-PHP/README.md

 1. Download the zip file

-2. Extract the file and copy Goal-setter folder
+2. Extract the file and copy SecureAuthSystem folder

 3. Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)